Art & Design

 Ceramic Art Messe Mashiko is most easily accessed by bus from Utsunomiya Station.

-To reach the complex from Utsunomiya Station, take the Toya Bus at stand #14 towards Mashiko Station.
+To reach the complex from Utsunomiya Station, take the Kanto Bus at stand #14 towards Mashiko Station.
 The bus ride takes about one hour.
 Get off at Togei Messe Iriguchi, and it's about a two-minute walk to the museum facilities.

 Enter the world of Mashiko ceramics